What jobs did 1762 William Duke have?

 There is no evidence from printed sources to connect 1796 William to a failing hand-made lace industry.
 There was no handmade lace in Derby during his time there, but machine lace abounded, and that industry had its ups and downs, including the brief money-making bubble described by Glover with the production and selling of lace-machines.

-Mott and Minard both stated incorrectly that 1796 William was connected to the handmade lace industry which did not exist in Derbyshire, but if they were told or guessed the lace industry underwent a financial depression, they may have assumed the cause was the shift from handmade to machine-made lace.
+Mott and Minard both stated incorrectly that 1796 William was connected to the handmade lace industry, but if they were told or guessed the lace industry underwent a financial depression, they may have assumed the cause was the shift from handmade to machine-made lace.
 The authors might have used the same mistaken source, or one relied on the other, but the lack of handmade lace in Derby is conclusive.

 Nevertheless, it may very well be that 1796 William was connected to the volatile lace-machine speculation and a setback in such an investment was a push factor towards trying his luck in America.
 Evidence of a financial loss that may have occurred two hundred years ago is unlikely to exist, nevertheless it could have been one of the reasons for William’s immigration.